wizgurl101/my-budgety-admin-web-app/README.md

 ### Backend Repo that serve the application

 [My Budgety API](https://github.com/wizgurl101/my-budgety-backend)
-Developed useing Nestjs and BigQuery as the database.
+Developed using Nestjs and BigQuery as the database.

 ### CLI Tool

 CLI Tool developed in Go using the Cobra package.
 Tool is to remove duplicate entries from previous credit card statement csv file from the latest csv.
-Solved the problem I was having up a download my credit card statement that contains previous expanse(s) already uploaded from the last csv file.
-Good opportunity to learn Go.
+To address the problem I was having up a download my credit card statement that contains previous expanse(s) already uploaded from the last csv file.
+Reduce my time having to use the web admin expanse page to manually removed duplicate expanses.

 [My Budgety CLI Tool](https://github.com/wizgurl101/my-budgety-cli)